 Publisher:

-H. Humphrey, St. James's Street
+Pubd. by H. Humphrey, St. James Street

 Subject (Topic):

-John Bull (Symbolic character), National characteristics, English., and National characteristics, French.
+John Bull (Symbolic character), National characteristics, English, and National characteristics, French

 "Caricature portrait of a man standing in profile to the right.
 He holds his hat awkwardly in his right. hand, his left. is thrust into his waistcoat, his toes are much turned out.
 He wears a thin pigtail queue.
 From his pocket hangs some object resembling a syringe.
-Beneath the title is etched, "Beg your pardon my Dear Sir - had it from my Lud Fiddle faddle, nothing to do but cut 'em off pass the Susquhanna and proceed to Boston possess himself of Crown point then - Philadelphia, and South Carolina woud have fallen of course - & a communication opend with the Northern Army - as easyly as I'd open a Vein.""--British Museum online catalogue.
+Beneath the title is etched, "Beg your pardon my Dear Sir - had it from my Lud Fiddle faddle, nothing to do but cut 'em off pass the Susquhanna and proceed to Boston possess himself of Crown point then - Philadelphia, and South Carolina woud have fallen of course - & a communication opend with the Northern Army - as easyly as I'd open a Vein.""--British Museum online catalogue

 Alternative Title: